Updated January 13, 2020.

 - In addition, you are required to provide approximately $2,100 in complimentary services during the Grand Opening event.

 - Local government agencies typically charge fees for occupancy permits, operating licenses, and sales tax licenses.
-You must use the Architect the franchisor recommends.
 Your actual costs may vary based on the requirements of local government agencies.

 - You will need to employ an attorney, an accountant, and other consultants of your choosing to assist you in reviewing the Franchise Agreement and in establishing your Franchised Business.
 These fees may vary from location to location depending upon the prevailing rates of local attorneys, accountants, and consultants.